equalitie/ouisync-web-old/README.md

 ### Support or Contact

-Contact the OuiSync team at ouisync [at] equalit [dot] ie to learn more!
+Contact the OuiSync team at ouisync [at] equalit [dot] ie for support or just to get in touch.